SkopiaOutis/ontologial-protocol/README.md

 **The Ontological Protocol (TOP)** is a gapless, thermodynamic economic system designed for the Intelligence Age.
 It does not require a central bank or political committees.
 Instead, it derives its monetary policy from the **Laws of Thermodynamics** and **Algorithmic Information Theory**.

+**Important: TOP-Coins can't be bought.
+They can only be minted through action (e.g. writing code that enables others, produce goods that enable others)
 ---

 ## 🧠 Core Mechanics (The Physics)